Modern Slavery Statement — Gardening Holborn

 Our approach to a modern slavery policy is based on risk identification, prevention and continuous improvement.
 The scope of this declaration covers Gardening Holborn’s operations, procurement activities, subcontracted services and suppliers.
 We recognise that the risk of exploitation can occur in many parts of the horticulture and landscaping supply chain, and we commit to targeted action to reduce that risk.

-Inspection and audit of supplier documents Zero tolerance means we will not knowingly engage with businesses that condone exploitative practices.
+A young woman with blonde hair, wearing a white sweater and gardening gloves, is holding a black tray filled with vibrant flowering plants, including purple, yellow, and red blooms, in a well-maintained garden.
+Behind her, an older woman with glasses, a light jacket, and a gardening scarf is smiling and holding a garden rake, with lush green trees and shrubs in the background, indicating a serene outdoor space during daylight with natural sunlight.
+The garden features a neatly clipped hedge and a grassy lawn area, reflecting attentive garden maintenance often associated with lawn and landscape care services in Holborn or nearby London areas for residential gardens.
+Zero tolerance means we will not knowingly engage with businesses that condone exploitative practices.
 Our internal procedures require immediate investigation where concerns are raised and the removal of suppliers or staff who are found to be involved in modern slavery.
 We will apply proportionate sanctions and remediation, prioritising the safety and recovery of affected individuals.

 Supplier audits and due diligence